JumanJubran/AneuploidyML/README.md

 #### Pipeline code
 the main code was written in python.
 It includes data processing, machine learning construction and validation.
 The pipeline code can be reviewed and used by running main.py from src folder.
-(The dataset and the code is being updated and uploaded)

 #### Plots
 Plots were generated via python as part of the pipeline and via R.